 *Disclosure- Fathom Travel invited me free of charge to experience this journey.
-All opinion, as always are my own.
+All opinions as always, are my own.
+I NEVER mince words*

 Fathom Travel – Adonia Arrives in Amber Cove!